Winston Duke: Career

 Duke started acting in theatre productions for Portland Stage Company and Yale Repertory Theatre before being cast in Person of Interest.
 In 2012 Duke returned to his native Trinidad and Tobago to appear in the theatre production of An Echo in the Bone starring alongside actress Taromi Lourdes Joseph and directed by fellow Yale alumna Timmia Hearn Feldman.

-He was cast in a few roles in television series, such as a football star who becomes a victim of a so called prank and in turn he commits a hate crime in Law & Order: Special Victims Unit, a gang leader in Person of Interest and a football player in Modern Family.
+He was cast in a few roles in television series, such as a football star who is a victim of a prank and in turn commits a hate crime in Law & Order: Special Victims Unit, a gang leader in Person of Interest and a football player in Modern Family.

 In September 2016, Duke was cast in the role of M'Baku in Black Panther after Marvel tested several actors for the role, including Yahya Abdul-Mateen II.
 It was released in 2018.
 Wesley Morris of The New York Times named his performance in Black Panther as one of the best in 2018, describing him as "funny, shameless [and] imposing".
 He reprised the role in Avengers: Infinity War (2018) and Avengers: Endgame (2019), which are among the highest-grossing films ever made.

 In 2019, Duke starred in the hit horror film Us, directed by Jordan Peele.
 In October 2019, Duke signed on to headline in the Apple TV+ drama series Swagger, but due to an injury suffered on-set in February 2020, he was replaced by O'Shea Jackson Jr. In September, Duke was named Actor of the Year by GQ Australia.
 He starred in Nine Days (2020), directed by Edson Oda, as a manager who interviews unborn souls and selects them to live on Earth.
 In March 2020, he starred alongside Mark Wahlberg in the Netflix thriller Spenser Confidential.

 On 24 October 2021, Duke received the Maverick Award at the Newport Beach Film Festival.
 It was reported in July 2021 that Duke would be playing Bruce Wayne/Batman in the Spotify podcast audio drama Batman Unburied, which was released in 2022.
 Although Duke worried that backlash from fans about a Black actor playing Wayne would surface, his role was instead met with support and intrigue.
-Duke reprised his role as M'Baku in Black Panther: Wakanda Forever (2022).
+Duke reprised his role as M'Baku in Black Panther: Wakanda Forever (2022), and the upcoming Avengers: Doomsday (2026) and Black Panther III (2028).
 He has appeared in a Savage X Fenty fashion show.